elviskim18/e-Health/README.md

 ### Features
 * As a user(doctor) you are able to:
-    - Login as a doctor
+    - Login  and logout as a doctor
     - Enroll a new patient
     - View all the patients in the system
     - Edit a patients record